Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Details of Hierarchical Evaluation in

-We fine-tuned \textbf{\judge{}}, a domain-adapted variant of Lingshu-7B \cite{xu2025lingshu}, as an automatic evaluator of note helpfulness.
-The dataset includes 2,971 Helpful and 742 Not Helpful post–note pairs, with 1,000 samples (800 Helpful / 200 Not Helpful) reserved for evaluation.
-Each instance was formatted as a chat prompt, and loss was applied \textit{only} to the final decision tokens (``Final decision: yes/no'') with left padding for causal alignment. \judge{} was trained for 2 epochs with full-parameter fine-tuning using AdamW (learning rate $1\times10^{-5}$), gradient accumulation of 16 steps, and bfloat16 precision.
-The model produces deterministic, parseable outputs for reliable automatic evaluation.
+\paragraph{\judge{} Training Setup} \judge{} is trained on human-labeled health-related post–note pairs, using only note text (without appended URLs) to ensure that helpfulness judgments reflect explanatory quality rather than evidence relevance or correctness.
+The dataset contains 2,971 Helpful and 742 Not Helpful post–note pairs, with 1,000 pairs (800 Helpful, 200 Not Helpful) reserved for evaluation.

+Each instance is formatted as a chat prompt using the helpfulness evaluation template, with loss applied only to the final decision tokens (``Final decision: yes/no'') and left padding for causal alignment.
+Training uses full fine-tuning for 2 epochs with AdamW (learning rate $1\times 10^{-5}$), gradient accumulation of 16 steps, and bfloat16 precision.